museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

-The title "n Eggs" gives us a hint this is a Bacon Cipher.
+The title "n Eggs" gives us the hint that this may be a Bacon Cipher.
+Bacon cipher it is.

 Output: "TSBACONISMYNAME"